 In Twin Pregnancies, Advanced Maternal Age Does Not Heighten Risks

 Older mothers tend to have higher rates of adverse pregnancy outcomes than younger women with single-child pregnancies.
-But with twin pregnancies, the relationship between age and negative outcomes is different: Advanced maternal age is not a major risk factor in most twin pregnancies, researchers at Columbia University Medical Center (CUMC) report.
+But with twin pregnancies, the relationship between age and negative outcomes is different: Advanced maternal age is not a major risk factor in most twin pregnancies, researchers at Columbia University Irving Medical Center (CUIMC) report.

 Twin pregnancy itself is known to carry a degree of risk: Rates of preterm birth and other adverse outcomes are higher for twin than singleton pregnancies.
 But women over 35 are more likely to become pregnant with twins, so understanding age-associated risk will be useful for prospective older mothers and the providers who counsel them, says senior author Alexander Friedman, MD, assistant professor of obstetrics & gynecology at CUMC.